Joel Embiid plows through the shorthanded Wizards, letting the 76ers prevail with ease

 Covid list grows

-Neto joined Caldwell-Pope and Beal in the NBA’s coronavirus health and safety protocols shortly before the game.
-Unseld said before it was announced that Neto had entered the protocols that Caldwell-Pope and Beal, who is unvaccinated, are feeling well as far as he knows.
+Neto joined Caldwell-Pope and Beal in the NBA’s health and safety protocols shortly before the game.
+Before it was announced that Neto had entered the protocols, Unseld said that Caldwell-Pope and Beal, who is unvaccinated, are feeling well as far as he knows.

 “Just waiting on negative tests,” Unseld said.